-- Expand the classroom use of interactive pads in Grades 1-6 with the support of the technology trainers. - Continue to support Examview Assessment tool and Learning Series in Grades 1-6 to help produce and manage formative assessments in the classrooms. - Implement LEGO robotics at the Jackson School and Wood School to build STEM content knowledge and skills. - Continue to support the use of Tumblebooks into the classrooms. - Monitor and expand the use of Accelerated Reader Enterprise (AR), and to promote the use of Renaissance Home Connect with Parents.
-All students in Grade 2 will use the AR program to enrich and enhance their reading abilities. - Continue to offer digital learning opportunities to Grades 4-6 students by developing and advancing their technology skills through the Student Technology Club (S.W.A.T) - Explore new and emerging technologies for effective integration into the 21st century classroom teaching and learning. - Incorporate web 2.0 resources such as Scratch, podcasting, and digital storytelling into curriculum to enhance and promote teaching and learning, and increase technology integration. - Expand and support the use of Schoolwires (school district content management solution) to create websites as a means of communication to their students and parents. - Continue to showcase student work on the uses of technology at school events, school committee meetings, and on bulletin boards throughout the schools. - Support teachers' use of technology with the students involving research, multimedia, and collaboration in the classroom learning. - Support the use of e-learning that include interactive videos, virtual trips, WebQuests and higher-ed e-learning opportunities. - Yearly commitment to purchasing hardware and software to upgrade and replace aging equipment and to help support curriculum
+- Expand the classroom use of interactive pads in Grades 1-6 with the support of the online tutorials. - Continue to support and expand LEGO robotics at the Jackson School and Wood School to build STEM content knowledge and skills. - Continue to support the use of Tumblebooks into the classrooms. - Monitor and expand the use of Accelerated Reader Enterprise (AR), and to promote the use of Renaissance Home Connect with Parents.
+All students in Grade 2 will use the AR program to enrich and enhance their reading abilities. - Continue to offer digital learning opportunities to Grades 4-6 students by developing and advancing their technology skills through the Student Technology Club (S.W.A.T) - Explore new and emerging technologies for effective integration into the 21st century classroom teaching and learning. - Incorporate web 2.0 resources such as Scratch, podcasting, and digital storytelling into curriculum to enhance and promote teaching and learning, and increase technology integration. - Expand and support the use of Schoolwires (school district content management solution) to create websites as a means of communication to their students and parents. - Continue to showcase student work on the uses of technology at school events, school committee meetings, and on bulletin boards throughout the schools. - Support teachers' use of technology with the students involving research, multimedia, and collaboration in the classroom learning. - Support the use of e-learning that include interactive videos, virtual trips, WebQuests, blended learning (i.e. flipped classroom) and higher-ed e-learning opportunities. - Yearly commitment to purchasing hardware and software to upgrade and replace aging equipment and to help support curriculum